 Common Ground Doves, Diamonds, and Ringneck Doves are small and can live in a cage.
-The cage should be large enough that the wings of the birds don’t touch the wires of the cage when flapping their wings.
+The cage should be large enough that your bird’s wings don’t touch the wires of their cage when flapping their wings.

-The ideal measurement of a cage meant to house a pair of Ringneck Doves should be 4 feet length by 3 feet wide by 3 feet height.
-We recommend that for each additional Dove, you increase the size of the cage by 8 inches length, width, and height.
+The ideal cage size meant to house a pair of Ringneck Doves should be 4’ long by 3’ wide by 3’ tall.
+We recommend that for each additional Dove, you increase the size of the cage by 8 inches to length, width, and height.

-The cage of your Dove should also have a solid wall on one side of the cage.
-The solid wall helps to make your Doves feel secure.
+Your bird’s cage should have a solid wall on one side of their cage.
+The solid wall helps make your Doves feel secure.
 They will always know that nothing can sneak up on them from that direction.
-It gives them one less thing to worry about.
+Their security wall gives them one less thing to worry about.

-Perches are also a necessity in a Dove’s cage because they help maintain healthy feet and to trim their nails.
-In one cage, it’s recommended to have about 3 perches in different sizes and textures.
+Perches are a necessity in a Dove’s cage because they help maintain your bird’s healthy feet and help trim their nails.
+In one cage, there should be about 3 perches in different sizes and textures.
 In a standard cage, it’s a must to have a ¾ inch perch, a 1 inch one, and a 1.5 inches perch.
 Perches that imitate hardwood or faux leather ones are the best for your Doves.

 The aviary should be placed outside and should have a strong frame and mesh to keep predators away.
 The aviary should be big enough so that you can stand or sit on a chair inside.
-Mourning Doves are medium sized birds and the best for housing in an aviary.
+Mourning Doves are medium sized birds and the best for being kept in an aviary.

 The floor of the aviary should be made of poured cement because it’s easy to clean and maintain.
-Also place feeding bowls on the floor because Doves enjoy eating from the ground.
+Place feeding bowls on the floor because Doves enjoy eating from the ground.

 At the top of your aviary, construct a roosting nest where your birds can rest.
-On the roosting nest, place perches of different textures and sizes.
-The aviary should be placed facing light so that shadows don’t form inside.
+On the roosting nest, place different sized and textured perches.
+The aviary should be placed facing light so that there are no shadows inside.
 The location should be shielded from the wind for maximum comfort of your birds.

-Doves are low maintenance but require companionship either from their owner or other Doves or bird species.
-When a Dove wants attention, it makes cooing sounds that can either be soft or loud depending on the need.
+Doves are low maintenance but require companionship either from their family or other Doves or bird species.
+When a Dove wants attention, it makes cooing sounds that can either be soft or loud depending on their need.